Here’s the quick, dorky version. If you are looking for a bio for me, do feel free to adjust as necessary, or just make something up.

 Our kids Sadie and Daisy were both born at home, in different apartments just off the Drive and we have lived within about a five block radius for all this time.
 After moving here we found it tough to find part-time jobs that matched up well enough to allow us to share child care so we started little alternative community school called the Eastside Learning Centre.
 It was a great time and a struggle and we kept it alive for almost five years working with low-income local families.
 Then we just ran out of money, so in 1997 we merged our project with Windsor House School in North Van.

-During this time I was a sportswriter to pay the bills, mostly covering the NBA for a bunch of websites and a sports weekly, and had a radio show.
-Along the way I did an MA and then a PhD., and started lecturing at local universities - UBC and SFU.
-I also started writing quite a bit - articles, short stories, essays and features for a variety of different places and have done a few books - edited two and written three - my new one is called Common Ground in a Liquid City: Essays in Defense of an Urban Future.
+During this time I was a sportswriter to pay the bills, mostly covering the NBA for a bunch of websites and a sports weekly, an had a weekly radio show.
+Along the way I did an MA and then a PhD., and started lecturing at the local universities – UBC and SFU.
+I also started writing quite a bit – articles, short stories, essays and features for a variety of different places and have done a few books – edited two and written three – my new one is called Common Ground in a Liquid City: Essays in Defense of an Urban Future.
 I also give lectures and talks around the world on a variety of topics and feel very fortunate to have traveled a ton, all over the place to give speeches, meet folks and see cool projects.
-I have also been involved in a lot of community activism and have started projects like Car-Free Vancouver Day and the Fort Good Hope Exchanges.
-There’s more those projects on this site too.
+I have also been involved in a lot of community activism and one in particular which has gone alright is the Car-Free Vancouver project.
+There’s more on that on this site too.